tlpss/synthetic-cloth-data/README.md

 - geometric templates for cloth items + bevels & bezier curves to generate flat meshes & their keypoint vertex IDs
 - code for deforming these meshes using PyFlex or the blender cloth simulator
 - code for cloth materials in blender
+- code for creating the scenes in blender
 - code for rendering images and creating COCO datasets.

 ## Installation